 Firstly the VPN provider must offer an Australian “Server”.
 This is basically the connection point you connect to and assume the location identity of.
 The second is it must be fast.
 Streaming video requires good speeds and the further away from Australia you are physically the more that is critical.

 Three VPN providers which I do recommend due to their speed and that offer Australian servers are as follows.
-Just click any of their names below to visit the site or press the big red button to visit IPVanish, my most recommended provider.
+Just click any of their names below to visit the site or press the big orange button to visit IPVanish, my most recommended provider.

 Once you’ve signed up to one of the VPN providers above you’ll be given instructions on how to download the VPN software or app.